KengLL/Prosperity-3-Neko/README.md

 # Prosperity 3

-The repository contains our team **"猫🐈" (Neko, as in Cat Island)** code and approach for Prosperity 3.
+The repository contains our team **"猫" (Neko, as in Cat Island 🐈)** code and approach for Prosperity 3.

 ## Final Rankings
 - 🏅 **172nd overall** (out of 12,620 teams)